 Park and ride facilities provide a potential location for offices, shops, and services serving two sets of customers: nearby residents and transit riders.
 In addition, housing at these facilities supports transit use.
 The design of these facilities should be carefully considered to integrate well with the surrounding neighborhood.
+Likewise, neighborhood uses should complement and support planned transit facilities.
 The City should work with King County Metro to develop standards for housing, offices, shops and services at these facilities.